 |Gajanan produced six tonnes of ash gourd within a span of four months with a profit of Rs19,390|

-Advocating the ash gourd farming , Gajanan explains, “The SBI team informed me about the high yielding property and commercial value of this vegetable.
-Hence, I decided to try and cultivate it on one acre of my land.
+Elaborating on ash gourd farming and the excellent profits from it, Gajanan explains, “The SBI team informed me about the high-yielding property and commercial value of this vegetable.
+Hence, I decided to cultivate it on one acre of my land.
 The first step was to make beds and provide fertiliser as per the pre-determined model.
-After few days of cultivation, I also undertook weed management.”
-In addition to this, Gajanan followed the recommended practices on fertilizer, water management and pest management as directed by the agriculture experts who visited the fields regularly.
+After a few days of cultivation, I also undertook weed management.”
+In addition to this, Gajanan followed recommended practices on fertilizer, water and pest management, as directed by the agriculture experts who visited the fields regularly.
 As a result, he produced around six tonnes of ash gourd within a span of four months.
 The total expenditure incurred was Rs12,200, with a profit of Rs19,390.
-Today, Shendola village stands as a perfect example of taking a remarkable step forward towards innovation, diversification, and sustainable agriculture.
+Today, Shendola village stands as a perfect example of taking a remarkable step forward towards innovation, diversification and sustainable agriculture.

 |With sustainable agriculture practices, Subhash produces one and half times more cotton as compared to conventional farming methods|

 Subhash’s story was no different from that of any other farmer.
 The input cost in conventional farming is so high that the farmers are barely left with any profits.
-In 2015, the Trusts covered their village and chose 10 farmers, including Subhash, to work on a pilot basis.
-The SBI team conducted field camps, appointed a Krishidoot and held meetings with the farmers.
+In 2015, the Trusts covered Fattapur village and chose 10 farmers, including Subhash, to work on a pilot basis.
+The SBI team conducted field camps, appointed a krishidoot and held meetings with the farmers.
 They were trained on adopting sustainable agriculture practices which subsequently helped them reduce the input cost.
-Through the SBI team, Subhash learned about soil testing, seed treatment and pest management which were significant for cotton cultivation.
+Through the SBI team, Subhash learned about soil testing, seed treatment and pest management, which were significant for cotton cultivation.
 His farm was selected as a demo plot where cotton was cultivated using all these methods.
-He happily shares, “The timely guidance from Krishidoot proved to very useful.
+He happily shares, “The timely guidance from the krishidoot proved to be very useful.
 There are around 60-70 cotton balls on each of my cotton plants, which means one and a half times rise in the produce.
 I will always be indebted to Tata Trusts for introducing me to sustainable agriculture practices.”

 The Ner cluster, comprising of 34 villages in the region’s Yavatmal district, has also benefitted from SBI’s comprehensive livelihood sustainability programme.
 The villages have benefitted through the Trusts’ interventions like integrated pest management, community-based microfinance, rain water harvesting , and market development and linkages.